Welcome to the Bude Canal and Harbour Engagement Platform

 are you planning to block the canal at falcon bridge ?

-sharky asked over 1 year ago
+sharky asked about 2 years ago

 There are no plans to do so.